 Honeywell’s dividend yield

-As of February 19, Honeywell’s (HON) dividend yield was 2.14%, which is higher than its dividend yield of 2.06% at the end of the fourth quarter.
+As of May 22, Honeywell’s (HON) dividend yield was ~1.9%, which is lower than the dividend yield of 2.06% at the end of the first quarter.
 In the past six years, Honeywell’s dividend yield has been 1.8%–2.7%.
-In comparison, Boeing (BA), United Technologies (UTX), and Textron (TXT) have dividend yields of 2.0%, 2.37%, and 0.15%, respectively.
-So, Honeywell’s dividend yield is more or less on par with its peers.
-However, United Technologies is ~20 basis points higher than Honeywell’s dividend yield.
+In comparison, Boeing (BA), United Technologies (UTX), and Textron (TXT) have dividend yields of 2.2%, 2.06%, and 0.15%, respectively.
+So, Honeywell’s dividend yield is marginally lower compared to its selected peers with the exception of Textron.

-As we mentioned above, Honeywell’s dividend yield has been hovering around 1.8%–2.7% despite the company’s dividend growing at a compound annual growth rate of ~12.2% in the past six years.
+As we mentioned above, Honeywell’s dividend yield has been hovering around 1.8%–2.7% despite the company’s dividend growing at a compound annual growth rate of ~11.5% since 2012.
 Honeywell’s lower dividend yield is mainly due to the increase in the stock price, which has outpaced the dividend growth.
+On a year-to-date, Honeywell has gained ~29.5%—one of the major factors for the decline in Honeywell’s dividend yield.

 Honeywell’s current dividend yield is lower than the yield generated from the risk-free one-year Treasury bonds, which might be a little discouraging for dividend investors.
 However, investors should also be aware that the increased stock price resulted in a lower dividend yield, which gives investors the opportunity for better capital gains.
-With the current dividend yield, investors might not look at Honeywell as an alternate investment.
+If Honeywell stock continues to gain without an increase in dividend rate, the dividend yield will decline.